 The Rise of Eco-Tourism in East Africa

-Eco-tourism is a form of travel that prioritizes the conservation of natural environments and the well-being of local communities.
-In East Africa, eco-tourism plays a crucial role in preserving the region’s biodiversity and supporting local economies.
+Eco-tourism is a responsible form of travel that emphasizes the protection of natural environments and the empowerment of local communities.
+In East Africa, eco-tourism plays a vital role in safeguarding the region’s rich biodiversity while contributing to sustainable economic development.

 Responsible Travel Tips for East Africa